Pigeon toe: Femoral anteversion

 The neck of the femur is angled forward compared to the rest of the bone, causing a compensatory internal rotation of the leg.
 As a result, all structures downstream of the hip including the thigh, knee, and foot will turn in toward mid-line.
 Femoral anteversion is the most common cause of in toeing in children older than 3 years of age.
 It is most commonly bilateral, affects females twice as much as males, and in some families can show a hereditary pattern.
-This condition may progressively worsen from years 4 to 7, yet the majority of case still spontaneously resolve by 8 years of age.
+This condition may progressively worsen from years 4 to 7, yet the majority of cases still spontaneously resolve by 8 years of age.